wmetaz/ASDT/README.md

 # Retrain

 When you get the pseudo label on the train dataset, you can use them to train a fully-supervised semantic segmentation model, like Deeplab v1, Deeplab v2, we used the following code, WSSS_mmseg <https://github.com/Eli-YiLi/WSSS_MMSeg>, Deeplab v2 <https://github.com/kazuto1011/deeplab-pytorch>, thanks for their great work!

+# Contact US
+If you have some questions about this project, please contact me, my email is wyzeng2019@gmail.com.